Your Asking Price

 - Wisely price vs. in-building or in-neighborhood comparable sales, and be able to substantiate your mark-up with real value-adds that save the buyer time, money or renovations

-- Know when to add to your ask for an “intangible” that sets it apart given what’s “en vogue” for buyers
+- Know when to increase your asking price for a property’s “intangible” that sets it apart from competition given what’s “en vogue” for buyers

 - Try not to let your purchase price influence your asking price, especially if its from a different “sales era”